 Information and Database (eresources) Access Links

 Its a great time to be a student.
 You have access to an incredible amount of information.
 The databases linked here are a combination of Anoka Hennepin subscriptions, Electronic Library for Minnesota (ELM) provided and a few helpful websites are also included.

 If using these databases in an Anoka Hennepin(AH) school building, no login/password is needed.
 Outside of a school building may require the Anoka-Hennepin login/password.
-Green password cards are in the JMS Library Media Center or click here Remote Access username and password
+Password cards are in the JMS Library Media Center or click here Remote Access username and password

 It is very important to cite your sources(give credit for others work).
 Most databases provide a citation that you can copy and paste.
 The Citation Locator linked here will help you locate the citation.